gasteve/node-base58/README.md

 base58
 ======

 An implementation of Base58 and Base58Check encodings for nodejs.
+Note, the implementation of Base58Check differs slightly from that described on Wikipedia in that it does not prepend a version byte onto the data being encoded.

 Installation
 ============